arnesssr/Creaticon/DOCUMENTATION.md

 ## Project Overview

-AI-UI Craft is a powerful web application that leverages artificial intelligence to generate beautiful, customizable UI components and icons.
-The platform provides designers and developers with an intuitive interface to create, modify, and download high-quality UI assets.
+**Creaticon** is the ultimate AI-powered icon and UI creation studio that transforms creative ideas into stunning digital assets.
+Leveraging cutting-edge AI models including DeepSeek V3 and advanced reasoning engines, Creaticon delivers professional-grade design assets with unmatched quality and speed.

 ### Mission
-To democratize UI design by providing AI-powered tools that generate beautiful, customizable interface elements that can be seamlessly integrated into any project.
+To revolutionize digital design by providing the most advanced AI-powered creation tools that transform ideas into beautiful, professional-grade icons and UI components that elevate every project.

 ### Key Objectives
 - Generate high-quality UI components and icons using AI